postmanlabs/labs-docs/src/pages/docs/api-governance/api-testing/security-warnings.md

 Issue description | Possible fix
 --- | ---
 The SQL error stack trace is exposed in the response body.
-This might allow an attacker to interfere with the queries that an application makes to its database.
-It might also allow an attacker to view data that they wouldn’t normally be able to retrieve. | SQL injection can be prevented by using parameterized queries (also known as prepared statements) instead of string concatenation within a query.
+This means an attacker could interfere with the queries that an application makes to its database.
+An attacker might also be able to view data that they wouldn’t typically be able to retrieve. | SQL injection can be prevented by using parameterized queries (also known as prepared statements) instead of string concatenation within a query.

 ## Cross-site scripting

 Cross-Site scripting ([XSS](https://owasp.org/www-community/attacks/xss/)) attacks are a type of injection in which a malicious script is injected into a trusted website.
-XSS attacks occur when an attacker uses a web application to send malicious code, generally in the form of a browser side script, to a different end user.
+XSS attacks occur when an attacker uses a web application to send malicious code, most often a browser-side script, to a different end user.

-### Sensitive cookie without HttpOnly flag
+### Sensitive cookie without `HttpOnly` flag

-`HttpOnly` is an additional flag included in a [Set-Cookie HTTP response header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie).
+The `HttpOnly` flag is included in a [Set-Cookie HTTP response header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie).
 Use the `HttpOnly` flag when generating a cookie to help mitigate the risk of client-side script accessing the protected cookie.

 Issue description | Possible fix
 --- | ---
-A cookie was set without the `HttpOnly` flag.
-This means that the cookie can be accessed by JavaScript.
-If attackers run a malicious script on this page, then the cookie will be accessible and can be transmitted to another site.
+A cookie was set without the `HttpOnly` flag, which means the cookie can be accessed by JavaScript.
+If attackers run a malicious script on this page, then they can access the cookie and send it to another site.
 If this is a session cookie, session hijacking may be possible. | Set the `HttpOnly` flag for all cookies.

 ### Sensitive cookie without secure flag